mrestieri-unity/Knight-Race-Support/index.md

 ## Knight Race Privacy Policy

-This game does not gather any of your information whatsoever.
-Just enjoy this simple game!
+This game does not gather or collect any of your information.